xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 ## Setup the Pipeline

-Now we can create the pipeline.
+Now we gonna dive deep in each state of the pipeline.
+Dashed states are scriptable, solid states are configurable.

 ![Vertices](images/pipeline.none.png?raw=true)